How Kids Will Remember The Pandemic

 Chopik expresses some wariness when discussing how parents can manipulate their children’s memories.

 “Obviously, you don’t want to gaslight children,” he says.
 “It’s misleading to tell them bad things are good and you don’t want parents to be manipulative.
 But I think parents can take baby steps, attending to positive features and helping kids expect more good things in the future.
 That’s what optimism is.”

-Molding memories can be used in a negative way, Ofen agrees and is less concerned about the moral ramifications.
+Molding memories can be used in a negative way, Ofen agrees, but is less concerned about negative moral ramifications.
 She argues that this process is organic and inevitable.
 Active remembering (think: looking at photos) affects memories.
 To retrieve a memory is to alter it.

 “Memories are tainted by the specific context in which you retrieve them,” Ofen says.
 “If people are aware of the process that strengthens the positive aspects of memories, it can help make resilience part of the narrative of what we’re going through in these strange times.”

 Will kids have negative memories of a difficult moment in human history?
 That may be the wrong question.
 The right question might be whether or not the memories they do have will retain their negativity over time.
 Neither negativity nor the persistence of that negativity during future recollections is inevitable.
 The present looks different from the future and parents are uniquely capable of offering children rose-colored glasses.
 Consistency, communication, and positive messaging will leave many children unburdened by this dark chapter in their young lives.